Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 ### Controlled Components in React

 In HTML, input elements manage their own state via the `value` attribute.
 However, in React, we set the input's `value` attribute to the state variable (e.g., `name`) to maintain a single source of truth.
 This approach ensures that the displayed input value and the state are always synchronized.
 Components that follow this pattern are called _controlled components_.

+### Challenge: Updating Heading Only on Submit

+What if we want to update the heading text only when the user clicks the Submit button, rather than on every keystroke?
+To achieve this, we can:

+- Add an `onClick` event listener to the Submit button that triggers a `handleClick` function.
+- Maintain a separate state variable, such as `headingText`, to store the displayed heading.
+- Update `headingText` inside `handleClick` using the current value of `name`.

+Try implementing this yourself before continuing.